iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > I downloaded this app when it first came out.
 It checked often for exposure.
 Today, October 26, it says that the last time it checked was October 13.
 Almost 2 weeks ago!
 What's up???
 Bluetooth is enabled.<br> :date: __2020-10-26 19:09:52__

-> I installed it on my Samsung S5 (6.0.1 Marshmallow).
-I guess it's working, but it has a big flaw: it's a power hog.
-Until I installed SowCOVIDNC, my phone battery easily lasted a full day.
-Now I have to recharge by late-afternoon.
-That's a big problem.
-Can you please fix it?
-I'm not going to uninstall it, because it is important.
-I can live with the power drain, if I have to.
-But it sure would be a lot better if it didn't drain the battery so rapidly.<br> :date: __2020-10-23 22:36:25__

 #### 2-star reviews